Code-Institute-Submissions/Sportance/README.md

 * To gain inspiration for tools and services that they could use with their own clients.
 * To be able to get in contact and ask questions.

-*The Developer*

-* I want to combine my interst for Sport Psychology with the new skills that I have learnt such as HTML, CSS and Bootstrap.
-* I want to showcase my skills to future and potential employers.
-* I want to experiment with different layouts and designs to see which is the most effective and inviting for the users.

 ### Design
 1. **Logo**